RFJBraunstingl/a-case-for-reactive/article/doc/Links.md

   an interesting read about GraalVM startup times
 - Cloud Native Java by Josh Long and Kenny Bastani (O'Reilly)
   this book discusses cloud native concepts with Spring Boot
+- Vert.x in Action by Julien Ponge (Manning)
+  discusses Vert.x, but also reactive programming concepts in general